Sense HAT Introduction

 Generating Track

-As we already have a function which will draw a frame based on a given matrix of values.
+We already have a function that will draw a frame based on a given matrix of values.
 It’s time to generate some track:

 def gen_track():